Hyurl/enhance-req-res/README.md

 - `charsets` An array carries all `Accept-Charset`s, ordered by `q`ualities.
 - `length` The `Content-Length` of requested body.
 - `xhr` Whether the request fires with `X-Requested-With: XMLHttpRequest`.
-- `cookies` An object carries all parsed `Cookie`s sent by the client.
+- `cookies` An object carries all parsed cookies sent by the client.
 - `ip` The real client IP, if `useProxy` is `true`, then trying to use `proxy`'s `ip` first.
 - `ips` An array carries all IP addresses, includes client IP and proxy